This post may contain affiliate links. See my disclosure policy.

 Storage instructions

-To freeze: Place slices of the cooled cake in a shallow container and store it in the freezer for up to 6 months.
+To freeze: Place leftover cake slices in an airtight container and freeze for up to 6 months.

 Ingredients